 19. Dargah Sharif of Yemmemadu, Coorg

 Both these Sufi saints arrived from Persia almost 366 years ago.
-They offered people with religious discourses and dedicated their life for the betterment of the poor.
+They offered people religious discourses and dedicated their lives to the betterment of the poor.
 And thus they spent their life serving them.

 There is an annual festival celebrated here which is for 8 days.
 ‘Urs’ is organized in celebration of these saints.
 Hordes of religious tourists visit during this time to offer their prayers at the dargah and seek the blessings of Sufi saints.
 The number reaches almost two-three lakh.
 Food is being served on the last day of Urs to the devotees.

 Female pilgrims cannot enter the dargah.
 There are separate arrangements made for females so that they can offer their prayers.
 Yemmemadu Tajul Islam Muslim Jamaat maintains the dargah and manages Urs.
 An Arabic Madrasa and an orphanage are also managed by the Yemmemadu mosque.

 Reaching Dargah Sharif of Yemmemadu is not a difficult task.
 There are government buses running from Madikeri which is 35 km away from the dargah.
 One can either opt for these buses or go for private transportation based on his/her preferences and comfort.
 One can hire a private vehicle and travel at their convenience.

 The district of Coorg offers tourists with a national park, wildlife sanctuaries, waterfalls, museums, forts, lakes, viewpoints and many other options.
 A visit to Karada completes your Coorg trip.
 Karada is a village in the Kakkabe region.
 It is situated at a distance of 18 km from Virajpet and approximately 30 km from Madikeri.